-Mobility Model: We employ the following model to characterize the mobility of the CUs.
-The CUs start from their initial positions and choose directions that are uniformly distributed between 0 and 360 degree.
-We assume a constant pedestrian speed of 1 m/s for all the CUs.
-The number of subframes $T$ for which it travels till it changes its direction is a geometrically distributed RV with mean $(1-p)/p$, where $p$ is the probability of success in each trial.
+Thus, the shadowing RVs change every decorrrelation distance.
+The decorrelation distance in the urban macro cell scenario is $50$ m \cite{y}.
+For a speed of $0.5$ m/s, the shadowing RVs do not change for $100$ s.
+Since a subframe is of duration $1$ ms, the number of subframes in which the shadowing RVs do not change is $10^5$. \\ \emph{2) Fast Fading Channel Model:} We consider a Rayleigh fast fading channel in which the channel gains are independent and exponentially distributed RVs with mean $1$.
+These channel gains change in every subframe.\\ \emph{3) Mobility Model of CUs:} We employ the following model to characterize the mobility of the CUs.
+The CUs start from their initial positions and choose directions that are uniformly distributed between $0$ and $360$ degrees.
+The speeds of all the CUs are constant.
+The number of time slots (subframes) $T$ for which it travels till it changes its direction is a geometrically distributed RV with parameter $p$, where $p$ is the probability of success in each trial.
+The mean of the geometric RV is therefore $(1- p)/p$.
 We set $p=10^{-5}$.
-The CU after $T$ subframes does not pause unlike the random direction model, instead it again chooses a direction that is randomly uniformly distributed.
+The CU after $T$ subframes does not pause unlike the random direction model \cite{z1}, instead it again chooses a direction that is randomly uniformly distributed.
+Its speed remains the same.
 When it hits the boundary of the circular cell, it chooses a random direction.
 The range of angles that it can choose from is limited because it should not cross the boundary.
-If the time when it hits the boundary is a fraction in milliseconds then the decimal part needs to be truncated because the subframes are of 1 ms duration and the position of a CU is assumed to be sampled at the start of every subframe.
+If the time when it hits the boundary is a fraction in milliseconds then the decimal part needs to be truncated because the subframes are of 1 ms duration.